JINHXu/WordNet/README.md

 sim<sub>LC</sub> = ` -log(distance(synset1, synset2)/2D)`

-Implement a method to compute the Leacock-Chodorow distance between two synsets.
+This is a method to compute the Leacock-Chodorow distance between two synsets.
 Your implementation should define and use a separate method for computing the overall depth of the WordNet hierarchy.